-Blockchain applications are going far beyond their first application domains in virtual currencies, enabling not only the execution of simple transactions, but the carrying out of computation on a network, where e.g. payments become conditional on the state of some internal or external variables whose execution does not require any human intervention.
+Blockchain applications are going far beyond their first application domains in virtual currencies, enabling not only the execution of simple transactions but the carrying out of computation on a network, where e.g. payments become conditional on the state of some internal or external variables whose execution does not require any human intervention.

 Smart contracts—self-executing code on a blockchain that automatically implements the terms of an agreement between parties—are a critical step forward, streamlining processes that are currently spread across multiple databases and legacy systems.
 Instead of static data objects that are inserted into the distributed ledger, a Smart Contract is a program that can perform the generation of downstream actions when appropriate conditions are met.
 They only become immutable once accepted into the ledger.
 Business rules are embedded in a contract that can automatically trigger based on certain conditions being met.
-E.g. a credit pre-qualification or assets transferred after a payment is made or after legal approval is provided etc.
+E.g. a credit pre-qualification or assets transferred after payment is made or after legal approval is provided etc.

-They are not contracts in the legal sense, but components of software that extend blockchains’ utility from simply keeping a record of financial transaction entries to automatically implementing terms of multiparty agreements.
-Smart contracts are executed by a network of nodes using consensus protocols and Once deployed on the blockchain, the smart contract is always running and responding to requests.
+They are not contracts in the legal sense, but components of the software that extend blockchains’ utility from simply keeping a record of financial transaction entries to automatically implementing terms of multiparty agreements.
+Smart contracts are executed by a network of nodes using consensus protocols and once deployed on the blockchain, the smart contract is always running and responding to requests.
 Essentially this lowers the need for third-party oversight because the software itself is a controlled and open framework visible to all transaction participants allowing parties to agree upon terms, with reduced risk of error or manipulation.

 Services and Process Automation